adarshsingh58/Coding-Conundrums/src/com/pattern/questions/Guide.md

 Backtracking (Recursion):

 Why?
-It systematically explores all possible candidates by building a solution step-by-step.
-If a partial candidate can't lead to a valid complete solution, it "backtracks."
+It systematically explores all possible candidates by building a buildingBridges step-by-step.
+If a partial candidate can't lead to a valid complete buildingBridges, it "backtracks."

 Use Cases: Generating all permutations of a set, finding all subsets (powerset), finding all combinations that sum to a target, solving puzzles (Sudoku, N-Queens), graph/tree pathfinding where all paths are needed.